Mongols: Post-Qing era

 In October 1919, the Republic of China occupied Mongolia after the suspicious deaths of Mongolian patriotic nobles.
-On 3 February 1921 the White Russian army—led by Baron Ungern and mainly consisting of Mongolian volunteer cavalries, and Buryat and Tatar cossacks—liberated Ulaanbaatar.
+On 3 February 1921, the White Russian army—led by Baron Ungern and mainly consisting of Mongolian volunteer cavalries, and Buryat and Tatar Cossacks—took Urga.
 Baron Ungern's purpose was to find allies to defeat the Soviet Union.
 The Statement of Reunification of Mongolia was adopted by Mongolian revolutionaries in 1921.
-The Soviet, however, considered Mongolia to be Chinese territory in 1924 during a secret meeting with the Republic of China.
-Finally, the National Government of the Republic of China officially recognized Mongolian independence in 1945.
-Although the Soviet Union supported the Mongolian People's Republic, Soviets carried out various policies (political, economic and cultural) against Mongolia until its fall in 1991 to prevent Pan-Mongolism and other irredentist movements.
+The Soviets, however, considered Mongolia to be Chinese territory in 1924 during a secret meeting with the Republic of China.
+Although the Soviet Union supported the Mongolian People's Republic, Soviets carried out various policies (political, economic, and cultural) against Mongolia until its fall in 1991 to prevent pan-Mongolism and other irredentist movements.

 On 10 April 1932, Mongolians revolted against the government's new policy and Soviets.
 The government and Soviet soldiers defeated the rebels in October.

 The Buryats started to migrate to Mongolia in the 1900s due to Russian oppression.
 Joseph Stalin's regime stopped the migration in 1930 and started a campaign of ethnic cleansing against newcomers and Mongolians.
-During the Stalinist repressions in Mongolia, almost all adult Buryat men and 22,000–33,000 Mongols (3–5% of the total population; common citizens, monks, Pan-Mongolists, nationalists, patriots, hundreds of military officers, nobles, intellectuals and elite people) were shot dead under Soviet orders.
-Some authors also offer much higher estimates, up to 100,000 victims.
-Around the late 1930s the Mongolian People's Republic had an overall population of about 700,000 to 900,000 people.
-By 1939, Soviet said "We repressed too many people, the population of Mongolia is only hundred thousands".
+During the Stalinist repressions in Mongolia, almost all adult Buryat men and 22,000–33,000 Mongols (3–5% of the total population; common citizens, monks, pan-Mongolists, nationalists, patriots, hundreds of military officers, nobles, intellectuals, and elite people) were shot dead under Soviet orders.
+Some authors also offer much higher estimates, up to 100,000 victims, out of an overall population of about 700,000 to 900,000 people.
 The proportion of victims in relation to the population of the country is much higher than the corresponding figures of the Great Purge in the Soviet Union.